char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 In this section, you learned how to:

 - Create a server tailored to your needs
-- Invite friends or colleagues to join your server
+- Invite friends or classmates to join your server

 You've taken the first step towards building your online community.
 Great work!